 When I began writing this report, we'd never heard of coronavirus.
 Now it seems to permeate every aspect of our lives.
 Our primary concern is that our members, supporters and friends stay safe and well.
 But we also recognise that the coming months will be challenging for INTO members and the public alike.
-No one knows exactly what C-19 will mean for the people and places we care for as an international National Trust movement.
+No one knows exactly what coronavirus will mean for the people and places we care for as an international National Trust movement.
 But the impacts will be long-lasting.
 So, now's the time for us to all come together as a global family.
 To share ideas and approaches, concerns and worries.
 And to stand in solidarity with other members of the global National Trust movement.
 It has never been more important to have a strong, united INTO family.

-Thank you for everything you do to help us achieve this.
-There is much that we have accomplished together in 2019, only possible in partnership with our members and generous funders.
+Thank you to everyone who helps us achieve this, especially my team of Secretariat volunteers.
+There is much that we have accomplished together in 2019, only possible in partnership with our members and funders.
 The main highlight of the year has of course been the start of our Helen Hamlyn Trust funded project, entitled 'Capacity Building for the National Trust Ideal'.
 The key component has been the appointment of our new Deputy Secretary-General in March.
 Alexander Lamont Bishop has proved himself an energetic, persuasive and effective resource for INTO.
-Hired from the heritage and international development sector, his fourth day on the job was the first of our INTO Bermuda 2019 conference!
-So, he immediately began work on growing the INTO family and providing more opportunities to collaborate.